$3,100,000Pressure sore death

 Daily wound cleaning and applying dressings is an effective treatment for ensuring that the area remains clean and dry.

-The doctor or specially trained nurses will use dressing and bandages over the area when the bedsore is draining and requires protection with moisture barrier creams.
+The doctor or specially trained nurse s will use dressing and bandages over the area when the bedsore is draining and requires protection with moisture barrier creams.

 Good wound management necessitates dressing changes as the healing process takes place.